Skip to content

 Installing the Codacy VS Code extension#

-1. Make sure that the repository you’re working on is analyzed by Codacy and that you have at least Repository Read permissions.
+1. Make sure that the repository you’re working on is analyzed by Codacy and that you have a repository read role or higher.

 Tip